THIS INFORMATION IS PROVIDED AS A COURTESY. THE HOME INSPECTION WILL NOT TEST FOR LEAD PAINT OR OTHER ENVIRONMENTAL HAZARDS.

 Testing for lead requires specialized equipment or invasive sampling and is not offered as part of a standard home inspection.
 If you are interested in having a home tested there are a few main options:

-Do-it-yourself lead test kits can do a good job at detecting lead in isolated surfaces if the instructions are closely followed.
+Do-it-yourself lead test kits can help to confirm if lead is present in isolated surfaces if the instructions are closely followed.
+Due to a higher potential for inaccurate results, I do not recommend this method as a substitute for professional testing.
 At $5 to $10 per swab and the availability of multiple swab packs, the kits are much less expensive than the alternative of having an on-site professional lead inspection.
 One significant down side to these kits is that they require exposing and testing a section of of each individual paint layer.
 This can require practice and patience.
 These kits are also not recognized as an official evaluation by agencies like the EPA and HUD.

 Paint chip sample testing is an effective method of testing a given sample at a laboratory (see the “Service Providers” section below).
 This method does involve removing small samples of paint, usually from multiple locations throughout the home.